dkekre21/data-science-portfolio/README.md

 * Deep Learning
   *  Machine translation using LSTM

-  *Toolkit : Python, GCP, keras, matplotlib*
+  *Toolkit : Python, GCP, keras, nltk, matplotlib*

 * Data Analysis and Visualization
   * [World Bank Data Analysis 1991-2007](https://github.com/dkekre21/World-Bank-Data-Analysis-1991-2017/blob/master/Python%20Notebook/Project%202%20-World%20Bank%20Data%20Analysis%201991%20to%202017.ipynb) Compares top 3 populated countries of the world are differentiated in the standard of living and sustenance.
 India, China & United States are the three countries with highest population and interestingly they are at different steps of nation development.